The opportunity to expunge your criminal records is a terrible thing to waste.

-If you would like some more information first before contacting a Zirkin & Schmerling Law Expungement lawyer about expunging cases from your criminal record, please see below for answers to many of your questions.
+If you would like some more information first before contacting a Zirkin & Schmerling Law Expungement lawyer about expunging cases from your arrest record, please see below for answers to many of your questions.

 Expungements are not automatic!

 It can’t be said loudly enough.
 More problems have been caused in people’s lives than will ever be realized than by a lack of understanding of this truth.
 Countless Defendants go to court, hear something about expungement-eligibility from their lawyer or the judge and assume everything is working out in the simplest way possible.
 It isn’t.
 If you want a case expunged from your record, you must file a Petition for Expungement with the Court.
-If you don’t, that case is still very much on your record, regardless of it you won or lost the case.
+If you don’t, that case is still very much on your record and background check, regardless of it you won or lost the case.